mustafa-Kmal/reactnd-project-would-you-rather-starter-master/src/README.md

 ```
 * A new browser window should automatically open displaying the app.
 If it doesn't, navigate to http://localhost:3000/Login in your browser

+* To see a deployed version of the app go to: https://614e086fba70180b9ae5ce20--unruffled-franklin-5526de.netlify.app/questions/U

 ## Issues with the app functionality

 * Private routes didn't work properly.
 PrivateRoute component doesn't correctly check if the authedUser is a thing and hence, doesn't redirect to the main page intended